 Helping the Good Food Foundation and Good Food Merchants Collaborative bring the Mercantile to life are our generous hosts: businesses and organizations committed to leading the way in uniting great food crafters and merchants in virtuous commerce.

 Yes!
-Some venues require a certificate of insurance but all Mercantiles are open to alcohol producers.
+Some venues require a certificate of insurance or additional liquor permit, but so please confirm prior to reserving your space.

 All crafters attending a Good Food Mercantile are required to be active members of the Good Food Guild.